PiwikPRO/PPMS-PublicDocs/analytics/js_tracking_api.rst

 .. data:: domNode

-    **Required** ny node in content block or the block itself - it won't be tracked if no content block will be found
+    **Required** Any node in content block or the block itself - it won't be tracked if no content block will be found inside or on it.

 .. data:: contentInteraction